gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       registry]({{site.baseurl}}/docs/getting-started/quick-start#a-note-about-using-modules-from-the-registry) for more
       information about using modules from the Terraform Registry with Terragrunt.

-- `include_in_copy` (attribute): A list of glob patterns (e.g., `*.txt`) that should always be copied into the Terraform working directory.
+- `include_in_copy` (attribute): A list of glob patterns (e.g., `["*.txt"]`) that should always be copied into the Terraform working directory.
 When you use the `source` param in your Terragrunt config and run `terragrunt <command>`, Terragrunt will download the code specified at source into a scratch folder (`.terragrunt-cache`, by default), copy the code in your current working directory into the same scratch folder, and then run `terraform <command>` in that scratch folder.
 By default, Terragrunt excludes hidden files and folders during the copy step.
 This feature allows you to specify glob patterns of files that should always be copied from the Terragrunt working directory.
+Additional
-Additional notes:
+  notes:
     - The path should be specified relative to the source directory.
-    - This list is also use when using a local file source (e.g., `source = "../modules/vpc"`).
+    - This list is also used when using a local file source (e.g., `source = "../modules/vpc"`).
 For example, if your terraform module source contains a hidden file that you want to copy over (e.g., a `.python-version` file), you can specify that in this list to ensure it gets copied over to the scratch copy (e.g., `include_in_copy = [".python-version"]`).